-Officials: Several officers injured in Houston shooting
+Houston police say 5 officers injured in shooting

 - U.S. scrambles to outrun China in new 'arms' race over 5G data network.

+Turner was seen Monday evening entering the hospital where the injured officers were taken.

-Joe Gamaldi, president of the Houston Police Officers’ Union, says one of the injured officers was taken to a hospital by helicopter.
+Joe Gamaldi, president of the Houston Police Officers’ Union, said one of the injured officers was transported by helicopter to the hospital.

+Police said the area where the shooting took place was still an active crime scene Monday evening.

+Texas Gov. Greg Abbott said the shooting was a “solemn reminder” of the service and sacrifices made by officers.